What is a mobility manager?

 Massachusetts Regional Mobility Management Study - 2023

 Some states have a system of Regional Mobility Managers where the state is divided into regions, and each region has a Mobility Manager available to help individuals navigate transportation options, and/or help bring organizations together to collaborate to fill gaps in the transportation network.
 In 2023, MassDOT conducted a study to look at this model and whether it would be beneficial for Massachusetts.
 Thanks to everyone who participated in the study through interviews, focus groups, or an online survey.
-Read the study and share your input.
+Read the study.

-In summer 2024, MassDOT received an Innovative Coordinated Access and Mobility grant from the Federal Transit Administration to hire a Statewide Mobility Manager to make progress on the next steps outlined in the Regional Mobility Manager study, as well as take other steps to increase transportation coordination statewide so that older adults, people with disabilities, and low-income individuals have an easier time navigating transportation options.
-The Statewide Mobility Manager will also support community-based organizations to collaborate to fill gaps in the transportation system.
-To inform and guide their work, the Statewide Mobility Manager will convene a statewide Coordinating Council on Access and Mobility to facilitate conversations about transportation among agencies such as the Massachusetts Rehabilitation Commission, Executive Office of Elder Affairs, and others - inspired by the national Coordinating Council on Access and Mobility convened by FTA.
+In summer 2024, MassDOT received an Innovative Coordinated Access and Mobility grant from the Federal Transit Administration to hire a Statewide Mobility Lead to make progress on the next steps outlined in the Regional Mobility Manager study, as well as take other steps to increase transportation coordination statewide so that older adults, people with disabilities, and low-income individuals have an easier time navigating transportation options.
+The Statewide Mobility Lead will also support community-based organizations to collaborate to fill gaps in the transportation system.
+To inform and guide their work, the Statewide Mobility Lead will convene a statewide Working Group on Access and Mobility to facilitate conversations about transportation among agencies such as the MassAbility (formerly the Massachusetts Rehabilitation Commission), Executive Office of Aging and Independence (formerly Elder Affairs), and others - inspired by the national Coordinating Council on Access and Mobility convened by FTA.